techqueria/website/site/content/resources.md

 There's a [LinkedIn](https://www.linkedin.com/groups/13500636) group to post about job offers, recommendations, and get information to advance your career.

-### Meetup
+### Meetups

-We hold events around once a month in the bay area, these events are a great opportunity to make new friends and connections, to help you land a job, and for some events we have coding workshops or trainings relating for career progress.
+We hold events around once a month in the bay area, these events are an excellent opportunity to make new friends and connections, to help you land a job, and for some Meetups, we have coding workshops or training related t0 career progress.

 [Subscribe to our events here](https://www.meetup.com/techqueria/)